Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch7-working-with-sql/index.md

 ```
 The script doesn't give you any useful output on the table columns, but you can use SQL Server Management Studio to confirm column creation:
 ![](img/2022-09-06-05-09-48.png)

+## 7.2 - Connecting to SQL
+Throughout this chapter, you will make numerous calls to the SQL instance and database.
+The author recommends storing these parameters as variables in the module's .psm1 file for ease of reuse.

+The author